andreyks/nodejs-aws-shop-react/README.md

 ### `deploy`

-Run deploy (copy directory `dist` to AWS S3 Bucket and Cloudfront) - temporary does not work, please use `(cd infrastructure; npm run deploy)`.
+Run deploy (copy directory `dist` to AWS S3 Bucket and Cloudfront).
+Alternative way is `(cd infrastructure; npm run deploy)`.
+After first run this command can be used for syncing directory `dist` to the AWS.
+Cloudfront invalidation will be executed as well.

 ### `destroy`

-Run destroy (remove stack with AWS S3 Bucket and Cloudfront) - temporary does not work, please use `(cd infrastructure; npm run destroy)`
+Run destroy (remove stack with AWS S3 Bucket and Cloudfront).
+Alternative command is `(cd infrastructure; npm run destroy)`.

 ## Tasks